baodainguyen/react-gameportal/README.md

 git clone git@github.com:[your-user-account/your-app]
 ```

-Copy all files from your project folder into your-app folder
+Copy all files from your project's folder into your-app folder

 ## Push your files on to github
 ```